jinho-choi123/2023_Elice_Backend_Interview_Project/README.md

     - [Author](#author)

 ### Prerequisites
-**You'll need to have Python 3.10 or later on your local development and production machine.**
+**You'll need to have Python 3.10 or later on your local development machine.**

 or you can run server inside docker container
 ```bash